Azure-Samples/openai-end-to-end-baseline/README.md

    > :bulb: It may take up to a few minutes for the App Service to start properly.
 Remember to include the protocol prefix `https://` in the URL you type in your browser's address bar.
 A TLS warning will be present due to using a self-signed certificate.
 You can ignore it or import the self-signed cert (`appgw.pfx`) to your user's trusted root store.

 ### 7. Deploying the flow to Azure App Service option

+TODO (P1): Can Azure AI Studio produce this image for us?
+If so, how?
+Can the prompt flow go into the Models catalog and get pulled from there?

 This is a second option for deploying the flow.
 With this option, you deploy the flow to Azure App Service instead of the managed online endpoint.
 At a high-level, you must do the following: